-Billings Oil Field Injury Attorney
+Montana Oil Field Injury Attorneys

 The oil fields of the United States provide crucial access to one of the most valuable resources on the planet.
 However, working on an oil field is an inherently dangerous job, and workers are vulnerable to many types of injuries.
 Oil field work requires heavy machinery, complex equipment, and thoughtful safety precautions from oil and fire accidents.
 James M. Heenan and Joseph P. Cook are knowledgeable Billings oil field injury attorneys that have studied the law surrounding personal injury involving oil fields.